-- Game day rosters MUST stay intact without alterations or substitutions.
-If a school has two teams, it is against the rules to move players from one to the other. - For an official match to be played, a team must have a minimum of 4 players: 2 athletes and 2 Unified partners.
+- If a school has two teams, it is against the rules to move players from one team to the other. - For an official match to be played, a team must have a minimum of 4 players: 2 athletes and 2 Unified partners.